 Once you nail down the recipe for basic sugar cookies, the options are endless.
-Use the biscuits for cookie decorating projects, create flavor variations, or use them with something delicious!
-Watch our video tutorial and learn how to bake these biscuits!
+Use the biscuits for cookie decorating projects, create flavor variations, or use them with something delicious.

 Follow the tips below for best results: